api3dao/chains/README.md

 ### hardhatConfig.etherscan()

 Returns an object where the key is each chain's alias and the value is an object that can be used as the `etherscan` field of [`hardhat.config.js`](https://hardhat.org/hardhat-runner/docs/config) (requires the [`hardhat-etherscan` plugin](https://hardhat.org/hardhat-runner/plugins/nomiclabs-hardhat-etherscan)).

+NOTE: hardhat-etherscan requires us to use a dummy API key with Blockscout block explorer APIs.
+We use "DUMMY_VALUE" but it could have been anything else.

 ```ts
 import { hardhatConfig } from '@api3/chains';